Senna occidentalis: Toxicity

-Cassia occidentalis (CO) seeds contain anthraquinones (AQs) such as Rhein, Emodin, Aloe-emodin, Chrysophanol, and Physcion, which have been linked to hepatomyoencephalopathy in children.
+Senna occidentalis seeds contain anthraquinones (AQs) such as Rhein, Emodin, Aloe-emodin, Chrysophanol, and Physcion, which have been linked to hepatomyoencephalopathy in children.
 The cytotoxicity of these AQs correlates with their binding affinity to serum albumin, with Rhein showing the highest toxicity and binding affinity.
-The plant is reported to be poisonous to cattle, because it contains a known toxic derivative of anthraquinone called emodin. and the seeds contain chrysarobin (1,8-dihydroxy-3-methyl-9-anthrone) and N-methylmorpholine.
-The plant is also has some poisonous characteristics to humans if enough of it is taken.
+The plant is reported to be poisonous to cattle, because it contains a known toxic derivative of anthraquinone called emodin, and the seeds contain chrysarobin (1,8-dihydroxy-3-methyl-9-anthrone) and N-methylmorpholine.
+The plant also has some poisonous characteristics to humans if enough of it is taken.
 Emodin and Aloe-emodin exhibited strong binding affinities to DNA, which is associated with their high cytotoxic potential.
 Rhein was found to oxidize glutathione (GSH) significantly, contributing to its toxic effects, while Physcion and Chrysophanol showed minimal interactions with DNA, correlating with their lower toxicity.
-This suggests that the toxicity of AQs from CO seeds is significantly influenced by their interaction with proteins and DNA, leading to adverse health effects.
+This suggests that the toxicity of AQs from the seeds is significantly influenced by their interaction with proteins and DNA, leading to adverse health effects.

 Despite the claims of being poisonous, the leaves of this plant, Dhiguthiyara in the Maldivian language, have been used in the diet of the Maldives for centuries in dishes such as mas huni and also as a medicinal plant.

 Almost all parts (leaf, root, seeds) of the plant are used as food and medicine by tribal populations in India.
 However, consumption of Bana Chakunda seeds has been identified as a possible cause of death of tribal children due to acute Encephalopathy (see Acute HME syndrome).
 Once the plant was identified as the cause, the number of deaths plummeted.

 The same thing happened in Rio Grande do Sul, Brazil, where 16 outbreaks were recorded.
 This was a record in comparison to the clinical study of 1979, at which eight calves died after contracting dyspnea, neutrophilia and tachycardia from consumption of the plant.